sylvanc/pony-lecture/slides.md

 It's consistent!

-* <!-- .element: class="fragment"--> Bob will always be notified of Alice's departure before her arrival: no more Heisen-Alice.
+* <!-- .element: class="fragment"--> Bob will always be notified of Alice's departure before her arrival.
 * <!-- .element: class="fragment"--> When Bob follows Alice to the pub, she will already be there.
 * <!-- .element: class="fragment"--> This works because messages are _causally ordered_.